iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

           path: .vercel/output
 ```

-First of all we need to set up the first steps for this Job again: checkout the source code, setting a node version and install the Vercel CLI.
+First of all we need to set up the first steps for this Job again: checkout the source code, setting a Node.js version and install the Vercel CLI.
 Now we can add a step to pull your Vercel project configuration and environment variables.

 The next step is to actually build the project with the Vercel CLI.
 We set a parameter `--yes` which skips questions being asked by the CLI.
 Then we set a parameter to tell the CLI to which environment this build should be deployed: `--environment=preview`.